Flemington7/SimonsAgent/SimonsHFT/README.md

-# Nested Decision Execution Framework for High-Frequency Trading
+# SimonsHFT: Nested Decision Execution Framework for High-Frequency Trading

 ## Overview

-The `NestedDecisionExecutionWorkflow` is designed to support high-frequency trading (HFT) by integrating multiple levels of trading strategies.
+The `SimonsHFT` is a nested decision execution workflow designed to support high-frequency trading (HFT) by integrating multiple levels of trading strategies.
 This framework allows for joint backtesting of daily and intraday trading strategies, considering their interactions to optimize overall performance.

 ## Table of Contents